-Allstate’s program is only available with purchase of an upgraded YourChoice auto policy.
+Allstate’s program is only available with a purchase of an upgraded YourChoice auto policy.
 With the gold plan, the driver needs to go three years without an accident.
 With platinum, the benefit kicks in immediately.

-American Family’s accident forgiveness program is earned by being accident free for at least five years.
+American Family’s accident forgiveness program is earned by being accident-free for at least five years.

 Ameriprise’s accident forgiveness comes after being with the company for a certain amount of time with a clean driving record.

 Amica offers accident forgiveness through their optional “Platinum Choice Auto” package.
 (Not available in all states).
 Their system is somewhat unique in that driver’s earn “points” that can keep rates steady after a claim, or to reduce/eliminate your deductible.
 These points come from renewing existing policies, referring others to Amica, or completing a year of good driving.
 (More points earned with more vehicles on the policy).

 Arbella allows qualified drivers to add accident forgiveness for $45 per year.
 They use a system of “surcharge points” that raise your premiums based on how many you’ve earned.
 So in this case, the forgiveness waives the points you would have earned from the accident.